Awesome Free North Pole Maps

 I decided to curate these vintage North Pole maps as I plan to use some in my own Christmas crafting.
 I thought I would share with here some of the best North Pole maps I found that are free to download.

 There is something romantic and mystical about the North Pole.
-First, the North Pole is of course where Santa lives, making the maps a great resource for Christmas crafting.
+First, the North Pole is where Santa lives, making the maps a great resource for Christmas crafting.
 Secondly, it was one of the last frontiers on Earth to be conquered.
-A prized destination for the footsteps of adventurous explorers of the late 19th and early 20th Century.
+A prized destination for the footsteps of adventurous explorers of the late 19th and early 20th Centuries.

 Robert Peary claimed to be the first person to reach the North Pole in 1909.
-Apparently by using dog sleds.
+Apparently, by using dog sledges.
 However, many modern explorers have disputed this as they don’t believe it was possible for Peary to have reached the pole on foot in the time he claimed.

 The PDF downloaded maps will be of a higher resolution than the images below.

-To download the maps just click on the Map title link and a PDF of the map will automatically download to your device.
+To download the maps click on the Map title link, and a PDF of the map will automatically download to your device.

 THE VINTAGE NORTH POLE MAPS